Shamdarra

 Shamdarra or Shamdharra is a village and union council (an administrative subdivision) of the Mansehra District in the Khyber Pakhtunkhwa province of Pakistan.
-It is located in the north of the district where it borders the Batagram District.
+It is located in the north of the district and borders Batagram District.

 Economy

 About 58% of the population of the Shamdharra area are engaged in bucolic occupations, such as agriculture/cultivation, animal husbandry, livestock management and forestry.
 The rest of the population work as expatriates in other locations in Pakistan, or abroad.
 Others are engaged in local small and medium-scale businesses.